 - Walk-in Consultation at Techbar

 We will also be reaching out to academic departments to offer departmental demos/workshops.
 Visit our Workshop Schedule page for the calendar and sign-up information.
 Descriptions of each workshop offered can be found on our Workshop Descriptions page.

 How long can I retain access to student grades, discussions, etc. in Chalk?

-Beginning in summer 2017, no new for-credit course sites will be created in Chalk.
+Beginning in summer 2017, no new for-credit course sites have been created in Chalk.
 Instructors and students will retain access to Chalk for reference through autumn 2018.
-We will begin the transition for non-credit and organizational sites in autumn 2017.
+We began the transition for non-credit and organizational sites in autumn 2017.

 After autumn 2018, all student data (including grades and assignment submissions) will be inaccessible.
 Instructors may request a copy of their course material (primarily announcements, course files, and quizzes) by emailing email@example.com with the course number, course title, course section number(s), academic year and quarter.
 However, students should download their material before Chalk is decommissioned.

 Instructors and students with incomplete grades for courses in Chalk should also make appropriate arrangements to save course material, submitted work, and any other relevant material before access to Chalk ends.
 Students can check their final grades for all courses at my.uchicago.edu.